 70:140 Introductory Chemistry (4 s.h.)
 Prerequisite: 40:060, Beginning Algebra, or equivalent.
 A one-semester college chemistry course which surveys important concepts and topics of chemistry.
-Among these are systems of measurement, matter and energy, atomic theory, energy levels and atomic structure, the periodic table, ionic and covalent bonding, chemical equations, acids and bases, states of matter, and solutions.
+Among these are the metric system of measurement, atomic theory of matter, energy levels and atomic structure, the periodic table, ionic and molecular compounds, ionic and covalent bonding, chemical reactions, and reaction equations and calculations.
+High school chemistry is not a prerequisite.
 Laboratory work is an important part of this course.
 (45-30)

 70:149 Kinesiology (3 s.h.)
-Prerequisite: 70:250, Anatomy and Physiology I; and 70:251, Anatomy and Physiology II.
-Provides a basic understanding of normal human body movement as related to skeletal, articular, neurological, and muscular systems.
+Prerequisite: 70:250, Anatomy and Physiology I. Provides a basic understanding of normal human body movement as related to skeletal, articular, neurological, and muscular systems.
 Levers, torques, center of gravity, base of support, and their relationship to balance, posture, and movement will be addressed.
 The student will learn anatomical palpations and the basics of human gait.
 (30-30)